Download Careers360 App

 Kingdom Monera

-Kingdom Monera contains organisms that have prokaryotic cells that are more basic and often smaller than the eukaryotic cells.
-They do not possess membrane-bound organelles like the nucleus, mitochondria and endoplasmic reticulum to list but a few.
+Kingdom Monera contains organisms that have prokaryotic cells that are more basic and often smaller than eukaryotic cells.
+They do not possess membrane-bound organelles like the nucleus, mitochondria, and endoplasmic reticulum, to list but a few.

-Most of these organisms are procaryotic, and this means that the total organism is just one cell where all the necessary activities of living organisms occur.
-These include; bacteria and cyanobacteria (bluegreen algae).
+Most of these organisms are prokaryotic, and this means that the total organism is just one cell where all the necessary activities of living organisms occur.
+These include: bacteria and cyanobacteria (blue-green algae).

-Monerans chiefly double by binary fission which is a type of asexual reproduction in which a body divides into two similar bodies.
-It enables the rapid growth of the human population in conditions where the environment is favourable to its existence
+Monerans chiefly reproduce by binary fission, which is a type of asexual reproduction in which a body divides into two similar bodies.
+It enables the rapid growth of the human population in conditions where the environment is favourable to its existence.

 Classification Of Monera

-Archaebacteria are famous for the fact that they can live and often enjoy existence inequalities elsewhere all the other organisms cannot.
-This ranges from water with very high salinity such as those in oceans, water that is very hot as that in hydrothermal vents, and water having very low or very high pH.
+Archaea are famous for the fact that they can live and often enjoy existence inequalities elsewhere all the other organisms cannot.
+This ranges from water with very high salinity, such as that in oceans, water that is very hot, as that in hydrothermal vents, and water having very low or very high pH.

-Archaebacteria can be known from other categories of living organisms in that, for example, their cell membranes are built up of different types of lipids.
+Archaebacteria cell membranes are made up of different types of lipids.
 Like other characteristics, they retain ether linkages in their phospholipids, which gives them the advantage of being able to tolerate unfavourable conditions without damage to their cell.

 Recommended video for Kingdom Monera